• Resource Library

 Assembly Instructions

-The enclosed lead screw actuator comes completely assembled.
-All you need to do is install your choice of powertrain components, such as one of Vention’s Stepper Servo Motors , and add sensors.
+The enclosed ball screw actuator comes completely assembled.
+All you need to do is install your choice of powertrain components, such as a motor and brake, and add sensors.

-To attach the powertrain components, push the shaft into the motor coupling which comes already installed in the actuator.
+i) To attach the powertrain components, push the shaft into the motor coupling.
+The coupling is pre-installed on the actuator.

+ii) Check the gaps between the coupling and the motor as shown in the following images.
 The coupling gap should be 1-2mm.
-With the motor installed, be sure to check that the “coupling gap to motor flange” is not touching the motor face.
+With the motor installed check that the “coupling gap to motor flange” is not touching the motor face.
+Failure to properly set either gap will cause damage to the motor and or coupling.

-After verifying the above, tighten the 4 M6 bolts that hold the motor onto the actuator, followed by the two clamping fasteners in each coupling half.
+iii) After verifying the above, tighten the 4 M6 bolts that hold the motor onto the actuator, followed by the two clamping fasteners in each coupling half.
+During final installation, medium strength thread locker is highly recommended for the motor side clamping bolt.
 All M6 bolts should be torqued to 10-12Nm:

-You can install sensors in any of the four sensor port locations.
+iv) You can install sensors in any of the four sensor port locations.
 To install a sensor, remove the port plug and screw the sensor all the way into the hole until it bottoms out.
+Unscrew the sensor by a half turn to ensure it is not compressing the bump stop.
 Install one jam nut and tighten it to lock the sensor in place.

 Note: Sensor ports are available on both sides of the actuator.
 The only sensor compatible with the actuator is the flush mount proximity sensor (CE-SN-004-0003).